tapjdey/NPM_user_analysis/Result/Readme.md

-## This Folder contains the results of cluster analysis and the Variable Importance Plot
+## This Folder contains the results of cluster analysis and the Variable Importance Plot for the Predictive (Random Forest) Model

 1. Case I: the marginal probabilities of creating an issue for all developers